 Hexane is an iPhone screen cleaner; it's great because it evaporates a little bit faster than alcohol does, which means then you can run the production line even faster and try to keep up with those quotas.
-The problem is that hexane is a potent neurotoxin, and all these people have been exposed.
-Their hands shake uncontrollably, some of them can't even pick up a glass.
+The only problem is that hexane is a potent neurotoxin, and in the north hundreds have been exposed.
+Their hands shake uncontrollably, most of them can't even pick up a glass.

-I talk to people whose joints in their hands have disintegrated from working on the line, doing the same motion hundreds and hundreds of thousands of times.
+We talk about people who work on the line doing the same motion hundreds and hundreds of thousands of times.
 It's like carpal tunnel on a scale we can scarcely imagine.
-And you need to know that this is eminently avoidable: if these people were rotated monthly on their jobs this would not happen-but that would require someone to care.
-That would require someone at Foxconn and the other suppliers to care, that would require someone at Apple and Samsung and the other customers to care; currently, no one in the ecosystem cares enough to even enforce that.
+And people want me to know that this is eminently avoidable: if these people were rotated monthly on their jobs this would not happen-but that would require someone to care.
 And so, when you start working at fifteen or sixteen, by the time you are twenty-six, twenty-seven-your hands are ruined.